StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Splunk metrics and events

 To retrieve data from Splunk, the [API Integration StackPack](/setup/agent/agent-v1.md) must be installed in your StackState instance.
-This is required for StackState to communicate with the API-Integration Agent and, once the required Splunk Agent checks have been configured, will directly make Splunk metrics and events available in StackState.
+This is required for StackState to communicate with StackState Agent V1 and, once the required Splunk Agent checks have been configured, will directly make Splunk metrics and events available in StackState.

 #### Splunk topology